 One of a handful of dishes specifically described as “Jewish”

-Spiced Rose Chicken Casserole layered with Omelets and topped with Pine Nuts & Pistachios
+Spiced Rose Chicken Casserole layered with Omelets and topped with Pine Nuts, Pistachios & Fresh Mint

 A staple dish brought to al-Andalus by the Amazigh people